lumapps/commit-message-validator/README.md

 - don't capitalize first letter
 - no "." (dot) at the end

-If the commit reverts a previous commit, it should contains the title of the reverted commit.

 ### Body

 The body should include the motivation for the change and contrast this with previous behavior.
-If the commit reverts a previous commit, explain why you reverted it.

 ### Footer